HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md

 ## Custom Configurations for AI Analysis

-To customize AI analysis-related configurations, log in to WAS console for customizing any of custom properties in the WCM Config Service (**Resource > Resource Environment > Resource Environment Providers > WCM_WCMConfigService > Custom Properties**).
+To customize AI analysis-related configurations, log in to WAS console for customizing any of the custom properties in the WCM Config Service (**Resource > Resource Environment > Resource Environment Providers > WCM_WCMConfigService > Custom Properties**).

 ### OpenAI ChatGPT specific custom configurations